We are here to help you access Jewish rituals and home celebrations for your child and whole family!

 View this engaging video about Whole Community Inclusion:

 Gabrielle Kaplan-Mayer is available by phone or email to talk about finding Jewish educational, camp and synagogue programs for your child and family.
-Gabby is an experienced Jewish educator—and a mom of a child with multiple disabilities and welcomes the opportunity to connect with other parents raising Jewish kids with special needs.
+Gabby is an experienced Jewish educator—and a mom of a child with multiple disabilities and welcomes the opportunity to connect with other parents raising Jewish kids with disabilities.